metno/weatherapi-docs/doc/ForecastJSON.md

 precipitation and more.
 It is also used as the basename of the weathericon filename, by appending the desired extension (`.png`, `.svg` or similar).

+### Aggregation periods

 Please note that there will typically be multiple period objects for any given time value, e.g one forecast object can have `next_1_hours`, `next_6_hours` and `next_12_hours`.
 There will never be a period object with shorter period than the current time resolution in the timeseries.
 So, if its 6 hours until the next time value, the current forecast object will NOT have a `next_1_hours` period object.

+Also, note that in some products the different aggregation periods are not the same for all timesteps.
+This is because our short term forecast models (1–60 hours) have a 1 hour resolution, whereas the long term forecast (60 hours to 10 days) only have 6 hours timesteps.
+This means that only the first 50–60 timeseries items contain a `next_1_hours` object.

+{:.note}
+There are no `next_X_hours` object unless there are actually X more hours left of forecast in the model data.
+This means that you will not find any `next_12_hours` unless there is actually a forecast for the next 12 hours.
+Unfortunately, the same also applies for the transition from short term to long term forcast models.
+See the relevant data model documentation for details.